-Darius “was made king” (9:1).
+Darius “was made king” (Dan 9:1).
 This is the correct translation of the hophal verbal form, and the weaker translation “became king” (RSV, et al.) does not adequately capture the sense intended.
 It means he was made king by someone else—it is proposed here by Cyrus.

-Ugbaru—according to the chronicle—appointed governors.
-He therefore also was made king.
-This would have happened when Cyrus – the ruler of the empire – arrived two weeks later, on 8/3 (3rd day of the eighth month).
-Cyrus therefore installed Ugbaru as vassal king in Babylon to rule jointly with and subject to him.
+According to the Nabonidus Chronicle, Ugbaru appointed governors.
+To be able to do that, he had to be ‘king’.
+Ugbaru, therefore, also was made king under Cyrus.
+This would have happened when Cyrus – the ruler of the empire – arrived two weeks later, on the 3rd day of the eighth month.
+Cyrus, therefore, installed Ugbaru as vassal king in Babylon to rule jointly with him but subject to him.

 A third reason to identify Darius with Ugbaru is that both only ruled the Chaldean province—not the entire empire:

-According to 9:1 Darius “was made king over the realm of the Chaldeans”.
+According to Daniel 9:1, Darius “was made king over the realm of the Chaldeans”.
 This confirms that Darius is not another name for Cyrus, because Cyrus ruled the entire empire.
-Darius limited rule is also confirmed by 5:30-31 where it states that Darius the Mede “received the kingdom” of the Chaldeans whenBelshazzar was slain.
-Darius ruled under Cyrus.
+The phrase “received the kingdom” (Dan 5:30-31) confirms Darius’ limited rule because it means that Darius ruled under Cyrus.

 A fourth reason for identifying Darius with Ugbaru is that both appointed governors (Daniel 6:1-2 and the Chronicle).

-A possible objection to the proposal that Darius is Ugbaru is that Ugbaru ruled only for one week, and that the events of Daniel 6 cannot fit into one week.
-The remainder of this article will therefore show that the events of Daniel 6 can fit into one week.
+A possible objection to the proposal that Darius is Ugbaru is that Ugbaru ruled only for one week and that the events of Daniel 6 cannot fit into one week.
+This section, therefore, will show that the events of Daniel 6 can fit into one week.

-On 7/16 (16th of Tishri, the seventh month) Ugbaru “received the kingdom” to use the words from Daniel—awaiting the arrival of Cyrus.
-At this stage he could best be described as the military governor.
+On 7/16 (16th of Tishri, the seventh month), Ugbaru “received the kingdom,” awaiting Cyrus’ arrival.
+At this time, he could best be described as the military governor.

 But the highest post under the king had not yet been filled—that of chief governor or first president.
 The other officials could see, however, the way the selection process was going.
-Darius had evidently become acquainted with Daniel during the period of his military governorship, and Dan 6:3 says he “planned” to appoint him to that post.
-Fearing Daniel’s appointment was imminent, the other officials, his rivals, had to swing into action quickly.
-If they were appointed on 8/6, then they probably hatched the plot against Daniel that night and went to the king with it the next day, 8/7.
+Darius had evidently become acquainted with Daniel during the period of his military governorship, and Daniel 6:3 says he “planned” to appoint him to that post.
+Fearing that Daniel’s appointment was imminent, the other officials – his rivals – had to swing into action quickly.
+If they were appointed on 8/6, then they probably hatched the plot against Daniel that night and went to the king with it the next day (8/7).
 Darius, unaware of Daniel’s religious habits, acceded to the decree that no prayers could be given to any god for thirty days.
 The decree went into effect, let us say, on 8/7.

 Daniel spent that night 8/8 in the den with the lions, where he was protected.
 The king worried about Daniel and spent that sleepless night fasting (Dan 6:18).
-The next morning, however, Daniel emerged unscathed (vs. 19-23).
+The next morning, however, Daniel emerged unscathed (vs. Dan 6:19-23).
 By now we have reached 8/9 in the rapid procession of events.

 Angered by the officials who had maneuvered him into this awkward position, Darius now took action against them.
 Probably within an hour or two after having Daniel removed, he cast the officials and their families into the lions’ den.
-On this occasion the lions were not so cordial in their reception as they were to Daniel.
-Those officials and their families died there in Daniel’s place (v.
-24).
+On this occasion, the lions were not so cordial in their reception as they were to Daniel.
+Those officials and their families died there in Daniel’s place (Dan 6:24).

-Recognizing the divine protection afforded to Daniel, Darius made a decree that all of his subjects should “tremble and fear” before the God of Daniel (vs. 25-27).
+Recognizing the divine protection afforded to Daniel, Darius made a decree that all of his subjects should “tremble and fear” before the God of Daniel (Dan 6:25-27).
 It is interesting to note that the text does not say they should pray to his God on this occasion.
 That would be contrary to his previous decree.

 This is a rare, indeed virtually unique reference to the time of a king’s death.
 The poison ingested with his portion of the evening sacrifice did its work, and he died that night.
 A general aged 62, in previously good health, strong enough to lead a conquering army three weeks earlier and to welcome Cyrus but a week before, dies suddenly after ingesting his portion of the evening sacrifice; a very suspicious circumstance.
 If we had his body to assay, it probably would show that it was well laced with one kind of poison or another.